Reduced instruction set computer: Comparison to other architectures

 Some CPUs have been specifically designed to have a very small set of instructions—but these designs are very different from classic RISC designs, so they have been given other names such as minimal instruction set computer (MISC) or transport triggered architecture (TTA).

 RISC architectures have traditionally had few successes in the desktop PC and commodity server markets, where the x86-based platforms remain the dominant processor architecture.
-However, this may change, as ARM-based processors are being developed for higher performance systems.
+However, this may change, as ARM-based processors are being developed for higher-performance systems.
 Manufacturers including Cavium, AMD, and Qualcomm have released server processors based on the ARM architecture.
 ARM further partnered with Cray in 2017 to produce an ARM-based supercomputer.
 On the desktop, Microsoft announced that it planned to support the PC version of Windows 10 on Qualcomm Snapdragon-based devices in 2017 as part of its partnership with Qualcomm.
 These devices will support Windows applications compiled for 32-bit x86 via an x86 processor emulator that translates 32-bit x86 code to ARM64 code.
 Apple announced they will transition their Mac desktop and laptop computers from Intel processors to internally developed ARM64-based SoCs called Apple silicon; the first such computers, using the Apple M1 processor, were released in November 2020.
 Macs with Apple silicon can run x86-64 binaries with Rosetta 2, an x86-64 to ARM64 translator.

 Outside of the desktop arena, however, the ARM RISC architecture is in widespread use in smartphones, tablets and many forms of embedded devices.
 While early RISC designs differed significantly from contemporary CISC designs, by 2000 the highest-performing CPUs in the RISC line were almost indistinguishable from the highest-performing CPUs in the CISC line.

 Use of RISC architectures

-RISC architectures are now used across a range of platforms, from smartphones and tablet computers to some of the world's fastest supercomputers such as Fugaku, the fastest on the TOP500 list as of November 2020, and Summit, Sierra, and Sunway TaihuLight, the next three on that list.
+RISC architectures are now used across a range of platforms, from smartphones and tablet computers to some of the world's fastest supercomputers such as LineShine, El Capitan, and Frontier, the top 3 fastest on the TOP500 list as of June 2026.